 Most people enjoy making love more during the winter than at any other time.
-As a matter of honesty, one would be forgiven for arguing that Mother Nature licenses winter for her people to have a romantic relationship.
+As a matter of honesty, one would be forgiven for arguing that Mother Nature licenses winter for her people to have a romantic relationships.
 But is the cuffing season scientifically supported, or is it just an unfounded excuse for couples to get under the sheets?

 1. Increased testosterone levels and sperm counts.